quantum-compiler/atlas-artifact/README.md

 MQT Bench:
 1. Download the circuits from https://www.cda.cit.tum.de/mqtbench/.
 Choose scalable benchmarks and "Target-independent Level"->"Qiskit".
-2. Change the SWAP gates to logical qubit swaps:
+2. Replace the SWAP gates with logical qubit swaps because some previous work does not support SWAP gates, and this replacement does not affect the result:
 ```shell
 cd deps/quartz/build
 make test_remove_swap